 - Make sure baby is nursing efficiently.
 If milk is not effectively removed from the breast, your milk supply will decrease.
 Consider having a lactation consultant check that your little one is latching properly.
 Without an effective latch, it’s like trying to empty a swimming pool through a drinking straw.
 Inefficient milk transfer can lead to baby not getting enough milk or needing to nurse almost constantly to get enough.

 - Take care of you.
-It sounds cliché, but it’s ever so important.
+It sounds cliché, but it’s an incredibly important lactation tip.
 Rest.
 Sleep during the day when baby sleeps.
 Relax.
 Stay hydrated, (but know that drinking extra water does not increase supply) and eat a nutritious diet.

 - Switch nurse during each feeding.
 Every time baby falls asleep, switches to “comfort” sucking, or loses interest, change sides.
 When trying to increase your supply, it is good to nurse on each side at least twice per feeding.
 Breast compression will help keep baby feeding longer (and is helpful for sleepy or distractible babies, too).

 - Avoid pacifiers and bottles when possible.
 All of baby’s sucking needs should be met at the breast when trying to increase your milk supply.
 Offer baby breast milk only.
 Avoid all solids, water, and formula if baby is younger than six months, and consider decreasing solids if baby is older.
 If you’re using more than a few ounces of formula per day, wean from supplements gradually to challenge your breasts to increase their supply.